scaperoth/scaperoth.github.io/_posts/2015-09-14-the-dog-caller.md

 twitter_text:
 ---

-> The code for this front-end can be <a href="https://github.com/scaperoth/DogCaller">found on GitHub here</a> and the backend for the raspberry pi, here can be <a href="https://github.com/scaperoth/ruby-noise-detection">found here</a>
+> The code for the front-end can be <a href="https://github.com/scaperoth/DogCaller">found on GitHub here</a> and the back-end for the raspberry pi, here can be <a href="https://github.com/scaperoth/ruby-noise-detection">found here</a>

 Using the [ruby noise detection library](https://github.com/scaperoth/ruby-noise-detection), that was edited from [@mmornati's](https://github.com/mmornati) original code, my goal was to be able to capture noise from a barking dog and turn that noise into readable data.